Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games: Introduction

-The key innovation of \sys lies in its ability to mimic how human experts identify cheaters by focusing on three main aspects: analyzing the player's point of view, statistically evaluating the player's performance, and assessing the player's gaming sense and performance consistency.
-Based on these aspects, we design structured and temporal features that accurately represent player behaviors. \sys reproduces the human identification process using Long Short-Term Memory (LSTM) and attention mechanisms, ensemble learning, and deep learning networks, respectively.
+\adddiscuss{ The key innovation of \sys lies in its ability to mimic how human experts identify cheaters by focusing on three dimensions: analyzing the player's point of view, statistically evaluating the player's performance, and assessing the player's gaming sense and performance consistency.
+Building on these dimensions, we design structured and temporal features that precisely describe player behaviors.
+These features are selected from hundreds of candidates to ensure that they effectively represent diverse behavioral patterns. \sys replicates the human identification process by leveraging machine learning techniques, including Long Short-Term Memory (LSTM) with attention mechanisms, ensemble learning, and deep neural networks, each tailored to specific aspects of the analysis. \sys addresses the challenges of integrating heterogeneous data structures and dynamically adjusting anti-cheating priorities by developing a dedicated integration subsystem, \sysinteg. }